Ovarian Cancer Clinical Trial

 Exclusion Criteria:

-Subjects who have received prior treatment with GEN-1 or who have a history of allergic reactions attributed to compounds of similar chemical or biologic composition to GEN-1 or other drugs used in this study.
+Subjects who have a history of allergic reactions attributed to compounds of similar chemical or biologic composition to IMNN-001 or other drugs used in this study.

 Subjects with autoimmune disease requiring immunosuppressive therapy within the last 2 years.
+Examples of autoimmune disease include systemic lupus erythematosus, multiple sclerosis, inflammatory bowel disease and rheumatoid arthritis.

 Subjects with known human immunodeficiency virus (HIV) or human T-lymphotropic virus (HTLV) infections are excluded.

 Subjects with other invasive malignancies are excluded if there is any evidence of the invasive malignancy being present within the last three years.
 Subjects are also excluded if their previous cancer treatment contraindicates this protocol therapy.
+Subjects with non-invasive malignancies such as non-melanoma skin cancer, melanoma in-situ, etc. are eligible.

 Subjects with known active hepatitis.

-Subjects with concurrent severe medical problems unrelated to the malignancy that would significantly limit full compliance with the study or expose the patient subject to extreme risk or decreased life expectancy.
+Subjects with concurrent severe medical problems unrelated to the malignancy that would significantly limit full compliance with the study or expose the subject to extreme risk or decreased life expectancy.

 Subjects with clinically significant cardiovascular disease.